Physical Geography

 GraphCast is a Google DeepMind effort that uses deep learning to improve medium-range weather forecasting.

-Measuring Tree Height With a Two-Satellite Constellation
+Measuring Tree Height with a Pair of Satellites

 Using Animals to Collect Weather Data